-AREA FINDINGS WAYFINDING DISCUSSION / RE Surrounding Destinations There are very few wayfinding devices pointing to key surrounding locations and consequently these are not being accessed.
+AREA FINDINGS WAYFINDING DISCUSSION / RECOMMENDATIONS Surrounding Destinations There are very few wayfinding devices pointing to key surrounding locations and consequently these are not being accessed.
 This includes the Hervey Bay CBD and The Marina.
-Connections to key surrounding destination highlighted through a range of devices incl art and dynamic digital information for eve Mary to Bay Rail Trail There are signs for the MBC but not an adequate number.
+Connections to key surrounding destinations should be clearly highlighted through a range of devices including signs, banners, lighting, art and dynamic digital information for events.
+Mary to Bay Rail Trail There are signs for the MBC but not an adequate number.
 These signs are important to encourage easeful bicycle travel.
-A detailed review of the existing signs with should be completed.
-Additional sign types Cyclist Signage There was little on-road cyclist signage around the city.
-A detailed review of the existing signs with should be completed.
-Additional sign types Notable Destinations This includes key destinations, public sites and services throughout Hervey Bay All of destinations should be identified as p of destinations incorporating the brand and Standard welcome and advice will be deter site as well as site specific information.
+A detailed review of the existing signs with the Active Travel Strategy should be completed.
+Additional sign types should be installed.
+Cyclist Signage There was little on-road cyclist signage around the city.
+A detailed review of the existing signs with the Active Travel Strategy should be completed.
+Additional sign types should be installed.
+Notable Destinations This includes key destinations, public sites and services throughout Hervey Bay All of destinations should be identified as part of the Hervey Bay family of destinations incorporating the brand and signage guidelines.
+Standard welcome and advice will be determined that applies at each site as well as site specific information.
 Regulatory advice - coastal / parks / reserves / marina There are a large number of sign types that are installed progressively by Council and other authorities.
 These can clutter a site and may be ignored by visitors.
 Often these signs project an authoritarian tone advising of prohibited activities rather than a positive empathetic tone.
-Signs should be developed in a consistent of and positive, empathetic tone of voice.
-Text messages should be kept to a minimu should be used that are universally underst Digital Wayfinding Used appropriately digital wayfinding creates unique opportunities for the personalsation of the user journeys.
+Signs should be developed in a consistent graphic style and imagery and positive, empathetic tone of voice.
+Text messages should be kept to a minimum.
+Images and symbols should be used that are universally understood.
+Digital Wayfinding Used appropriately digital wayfinding creates unique opportunities for the personalsation of the user journeys.
 This could be used along the Esplanade.
-Opportunity to include QR Codes on wayfi digital display/noticeboards.
+Opportunity to include QR Codes on wayfinding devices or use dynamic digital display/noticeboards.
 Interpretation - Indigenous culture Interpretive signage lacking.
-These signs types will need to be develope Butchulla community or make allowances Interpretation - Non indigenous culture Interpretive signage lacking.
-Determine all sites that can be interpreted trails.
-Trails should be easily mapped with numbe included on each panel.
+These signs types will need to be developed in consultation with the Butchulla community or make allowances for input by them.
+Interpretation - Non indigenous culture Interpretive signage lacking.
+Determine all sites that can be interpreted and created into existing trails.
+Trails should be easily mapped with numbered interpretation points and included on each panel.
 Interpretation - Ecology Interpretive signage lacking.
-We would aim to design appropriate sign s Does Council have an Interpretation policy what should be presented and underlying t custodianship?
+We would aim to design appropriate sign styles for interpretation.
+Does Council have an Interpretation policy around this that determines what should be presented and underlying themes of preservation and custodianship?